softcover/softcover_book/chapters/getting_started.md

 <!-- **Note:** Softcover is currently in private beta.
 Visit [Softcover.io](http://www.softcover.io/) to request an invitation. -->

-This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.[^online_version] Softcover consists of two principal parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).
-Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire" using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):
+This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.
+Softcover consists of two principal parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).

+Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is designed to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):

 1. Make ebooks, screencasts, etc.
-2. Release a free HTML book at Softcover while selling ebooks and multiple product bundles
+2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles
 3. Profit!!1!

-Following the Three Step Plan\texttrademark\ is not strictly necessary, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
-In particular, note that following the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book)'s practice of releasing a free HTML version is *not* required.
-Authors are encouraged to make the HTML versions of their books free---both as a marketing tool and because it's [awesome](http://breadpig.com/products/awesomesauce)---but Softcover allows the HTML to be placed behind login- or paywalls as well.
+\noindent Of course, it's not necessary to the Three Step Plan\texttrademark\ in every detail, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
+In particular, as indicated by the "optional" note in Step 2, adopting the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book)'s practice of releasing a free HTML version is not required.
+Softcover authors are certainly encouraged to make the HTML versions of their books free---both as a marketing tool and because it's [awesome](http://breadpig.com/products/awesomesauce)---but Softcover allows the HTML to be placed behind login- or paywalls as well.

 \begin{aside}
 \label{aside:softcover_uses}
 \heading{How to use Softcover}

 \noindent Softcover is designed as a flexible tool, so it has many potential uses.
-Because of its ability to combine sharing information with making a profit, the first use represents Softcover's principal design goal, but the others are valid possibilities as well:
+The first use represents Softcover's principal design goal, but the others are valid possibilities as well:

 * **Make a free HTML book, bundle ebooks with other digital goods, and sell them from the [Softcover.io](http://softcover.io/) online storefront**
 * Charge for all products (including the HTML book) at Softcover.io
-* Produce ebooks with \softcover\ and give them away
+* Produce ebooks with the \softcover\ typesetting system and give them away
+* Produce ebooks with \softcover\ and sell them using the [Softcover.io](http://softcover.io/) online storefront
 * Produce ebooks with \softcover\ and sell them from your own website
-* Produce ebooks with \softcover\ and sell them using the [Softcover.io](http://softcover.io/) online storefront
-* Use `softcover` to make ebooks out of technical documentation and host them on an internal website
+* Use \softcover\ to make ebooks out of technical documentation and host them on an internal website
-* **(planned)** Sell any ebooks, not just those made with `softcover`
+* **(planned)** Sell *any* digital goods, not just ebooks made with \softcover

 \end{aside}

 In rest of this chapter, we'll cover the steps needed to install and use the \softcover\ typesetting system, which includes a command-line interface for building and publishing ebooks.
 Subsequent chapters cover Markdown, the default input format for \softcover\ (Chapter~\ref{cha:markdown_tutorial}), and \PolyTeX, a more complicated but more powerful input format based on the \LaTeX\ typesetting language (Chapter~\ref{cha:polytex_tutorial}).
-Additional chapters are in preparation as well.
+(Additional chapters are in preparation as well.)

 ## The \softcover\ typesetting system
 \label{sec:softcover_system}